 [7:158] Say: “O people, I am a messenger of God to you all, the One to whom is the sovereignty of heavens and the earth.
 There is no other god beside He, He gives life and causes death.”
 So you shall believe in God and His gentile messenger prophet (fa-aaminoo billahi wa-rasoolihi al-nabiyi al-ummiyi), who believes in God and His words, and follow him so that you may be guided.

-[8:64] O prophet, God is sufficient for you (yaa-ayyuhaaal-nabiyu // hasbuka allahu),and whoever follows you of the believers.
+[8:64] O prophet, God is your sufficiency (yaa-ayyuhaaal-nabiyu //hasbuka allahu), and whoever has followed you of the believers.

-[8:65] O prophet, you shall urge the believers to fight (yaa-ayyuhaaal-nabiyu // harridi al-mumineena ‘alaa al-qataali).
-If there are twenty of you who are steadfast, they will defeat two hundred, and if there are one hundred of you, they will defeat one thousand of those who disbelieve, because they are a people who do not understand.
+[8:65] O prophet, you shall urge the believers on the fighting (yaa-ayyuhaaal-nabiyu //harridi al-mumineena `alaa al-qataali).
+If there may be twenty steadfast of you, they can defeat two hundred, and if there may be one hundred of you, they can defeat one thousand of those who disbelieved because of that they are a people who do not understand.

-[8:67] It is not for a prophet thathe shall take prisoners unless he has battled in the field (Maa kaana li-nabiyyin an // yakoona lahu asraa hattaa yuth’khina fee al-ardi).
-You (people)may desire the materials of the worldwhile God wants the Hereafter (for you).
-And God is Almighty, Most Wise.
+[8:67] It has not been for a prophet that there may be prisoners of war for him unless he battles in the field (Maa kaana li-nabiyyin an // yakuuna lahu asraa hattaa yuth’khina fee al-ardi).
+You desire the materials of the world while God desires the Hereafter (for you).
+And God is Almighty, Wise.

-[8:70] O prophet, say to whoever in your hands of the prisoners (yaa-ayyuhaaal-nabiyu // qul liman fee aydeekum mina al-asraa): “If God knows any good in your hearts, He will give you better than what was taken from you and He will forgive you.
-And God is Forgiving, Most Merciful.”
+[8:70] O prophet, say to whoever in your hands of the prisoners (yaa-ayyuhaa al-nabiyu // qul liman fee aydeekum mina al-asraa): “If God knows any good in your hearts, He would give you better than what has been taken from you and He would forgive you.
+And God is Forgiving, Merciful.”